-This means that those teenage years are still very much part of their development stages and their behaviour during that time can be characterised by impulses, risk taking, emotions and a lack of thought for consequences.
+Research has shown that a teenager’s brain does not resemble an adult’s fully matured brain until they reach their early 20’s.
+This means that teenage years are still very much part of their development stages and their behavior during that time can be characterized by impulses, risk-taking, escalating emotions, and a lack of thought for consequences.

+The adolescent years are a transitional period for teenagers.
+“Very smart adolescents will do very stupid things in a very impulsive way,” writes neuroscientist Frances E Jensen, author of the enlightening book The Teenage Brain.
+They are learning and experiencing not only physically and psychologically but, as research now tells us, they are developing in their brain structure.
 During this time, adolescents often engage in experimentation with alcohol and drugs which can also have an effect on their functioning and development.
-Psychosocial aspects affecting adolescent decision-making come into play and can influence a decision whether to engage in criminal activity or not.
+Psychosocial aspects affecting adolescent decision-making come into play and can influence a decision on whether to engage in criminal activity or not.

+Criminal behavior from teenagers can range from anti-social behaviors including bullying and making threats to shoplifting and thefts.
+Some more serious crimes can involve violence from teenagers, physical fighting, and assaults, with statistics indicating other teenagers are more often the victims of teen violence.
 The use of drugs and alcohol can be an attraction for adolescents who want to try something new or do what all their friends are doing.
-The risk of addiction and criminal behaviours resulting from such substance misuse is a danger for teens of this age.
+The risk of addiction and criminal behaviors resulting from such substance misuse is a danger for teens of this age.

 Young men have traditionally been at higher risk of both being the perpetrators and the victims of such assaults.
 Significantly, these trends were not seen in the crime data for adults, suggesting such patterns were not simply due to an increase in overall crime but were specific to juvenile crime.